-Let's review how our Visual Inspection System can be adapted to a typical factory's final finish area:
+Let's review how our TVIS can be adapted to a typical factory's final finish area:

-1 - Tire is processed normally at each testing machine, which includes a tire geometry system.

-2 - The System uses a combination of rules-based algorithms and Anomaly Detection deep learning models to identify potential defects from the geometry images.

-3 - An intelligent tire handling system (like CTI's TFFIS) diverts any tires with potential defects away from the warehouse to an area for further classification.

-4 - Potential defects are confirmed, labeled, and classified at Kiosks using our 3D tire model.
+- 1 Tire is processed normally at each testing machine, which includes a tire geometry system. - 2 TVIS uses a combination of rules-based algorithms and Anomaly Detection deep learning models to identify potential defects from the geometry images. - 3 An intelligent tire handling system (like CTI's TFFIS) diverts any tires with potential defects away from the warehouse to an area for further classification. - 4 Potential defects are confirmed, labeled, and classified at Kiosks using our 3D tire model.
 This feedback from the Kiosks is used to train an Object Detection deep learning model.
-Once the accuracy of the model is validated, our Visual Inspection System is updated to begin using it to detect and classify defects, skipping the Kiosks and routing those tires to the appropriate reject or repair area.
+Once the accuracy of the model is validated, TVIS is updated to begin using the model to detect and classify defects, skipping the Kiosks and routing those tires to the appropriate reject or repair area.